 If you are concerned that your child might not be a good fit, contact us to talk through your concerns before registration.
-We're sorry, but we cannot do trial periods.
 Please note, once you have registered, your deposit is non-refundable.

-- Come for a visit.
+Come for a visit.
 If your application is accepted and we have space available, we'll invite you and your child to tour TDA.
-Tours are available by appointment in October – November and January – March.
 Tours last 30 – 40 minutes and both child and parent must attend.

 + What do I need to know about homeschooling/unschooling?